magento/magento2-samples/sample-module-command/README.md

 <h2 id="install">Install the sample module</h2>
 You'll find it useful to install this sample module so you can refer to it when you're coding your own custom commands.
 If you'd prefer not to, continue with <a href="#add-register">Add and register the command</a>.

+**Note**: Following is one way to install the sample modules.
+With the release of Magento 2.0, you'll also be able to install modules using the Magento Marketplaces.

 ### Clone the magento2-samples repository
 Clone the <a href="https://github.com/magento/magento2-samples" target="_blank">magento2-samples</a> repository using either the HTTPS or SSH protocols.